Del Rio defends comparing Floyd protests to Capitol riots – KION546

 AP Sports Writer

 ASHBURN, Va.
-(AP) — Washington Commanders defensive coordinator Jack Del Rio is defending his comparison between the protests in the wake of the death of George Floyd to the insurrection at the U.S. Capitol on Jan.
+(AP) — Washington Commanders assistant coach Jack Del Rio is defending his comparison between the protests in the wake of the death of George Floyd to the insurrection at the U.S. Capitol on Jan.
 6, 2021.
-When asked about his comments Wednesday, Del Rio said of the summer of 2020 protests, “People’s livelihoods are being destroyed, businesses are being burned down, no problem.”
+The defensive coordinator said Wednesday of the summer of 2020 protests, “People’s livelihoods are being destroyed, businesses are being burned down, no problem.”
 He referred to the insurrection as “a dust-up at the Capitol.”
 In a tweet Monday night about the Congressional hearings into Jan.
-6 insurrection Del Rio said, “Would love to understand ‘the whole story’ about why the summer of riots, looting, burning and the destruction of personal property is never discussed but this is ???”
+6 insurrection Del Rio wondered why “the summer of riots, looting, burning and the destruction of personal property” doesn’t receive the the same scrutiny.